News

 • Home Furnishings: Bedspreads, carpets, draperies, curtains, upholstery.

-• Other: Air hoses, conveyor and seat belts, parachutes, racket strings, ropes and nets, sleeping bags, tarpaulins, tents, thread, tire cord, geotextiles.
+• Other: air hoses, conveyor and seat belts, parachutes, racket strings, ropes and nets, sleeping bags, tarpaulins, tents, thread, tire cords, and geotextiles.

 OLEFIN